Nozbe/NoOffice.org/_book/async.md

 The problem when working remotely is that you don't physically see the other person working.
 Because of that, many inexperienced managers interrupt their colleagues by sending many chat messages, requesting frequent status updates, or worse yet, asking them to join a video conferencing session to be able to actually see them work.
 It's ridiculous.

 When I wrote in Chapter 6 about not using email for internal communication, many people thought I was explicitly endorsing changing it for internal team chat.
-While I believe chat apps[^2] have their place as an internal team water cooler and a way for people to exchange infrequent direct messages, they have a serious flaw.
+While I believe chat apps[^2] have their place as an internal team water cooler and a way for people to exchange infrequent direct messages, they have one serious flaw:

-These chat apps create an expectation of immediate response which is very dangerous, because it doesn't let people concentrate on their work.
+> Chat creates an expectation of immediate response

+This doesn't let people concentrate on their work.
 The constant influx of messages interrupts everyone and encourages them to keep participating in the virtual conversation and not really get stuff done.
+This goes contrary to what real work is all about - focus - something we discussed as early as chapter 4 of this book.

 ## Multitasking is a myth.
 You can work only on one thing at a time!